functions-lab/geo2sigmap/gen_data/README.md

 docker run --name g2s -it ffkshakf/geo2sigmap:latest bash
 ```

 We only provide an amd64 arch docker image.
-If you run on a Apple Silicon or ARM64, you can add `--platform linux/amd64` to run it under emulation.
+If you run on an Apple Silicon or ARM64, you can add `--platform linux/amd64` to run it under emulation.
 ```console
 docker run --name g2s --platform linux/amd64 -it ffkshakf/geo2sigmap:latest bash
 ```

 ### Install from Scratch
-Note: The following commands have been tested on a clean install Ubuntu:22.04, you can follow the Blender offcial document about compiling Blender [here](https://wiki.blender.org/wiki/Building_Blender) if you would like to run on other OS/ARCH.
+Note: The following commands have been tested on a clean install Ubuntu:22.04, you can follow the Blender official document about compiling Blender [here](https://wiki.blender.org/wiki/Building_Blender) if you would like to run on other OS/ARCH.

 #### Install Initial Packages
 ```console